About 27 years ago, a nine-month-old Genesis Ortega left the Dominican Republic with her parents for a new life in the United States.

 She was recently honored for her many efforts by the Greater Lehigh Valley Chamber of Commerce, who named Ortega as the 2019 Hispanic Business Person of the Year.

-Lehigh Valley Business recently sat down with Ortega at 839 Sesame St., where she discussed her career, ageism in the workplace, and growing up between two cultures.
+Lehigh Valley Business sat down with Ortega at 839 Sesame St., where she discussed her career, ageism in the workplace, and growing up between two cultures.

 LVB: With no journalism or on-air experience, how did your role as host of “Es Tiempo” come about?